-Summative assessment is the final consideration by an Assessor of a student's assignment, agreeing which assessment criteria the student has met in the assignment and recording those decisions.
+Summative assessment is the final consideration by an Assessor of a student's assignment, agreeing which learning outcomes, and to which level of achievement, the student has met in the assignment and recording those decisions.
 However, students should be aware that summative assessment is subject to confirmation by the Assessment Board, and thus is provisional and can be overridden by the Assessment Board.
+It is at this stage that resubmission opportunities can be formally processed and granted by the Assessment Board.